opendevstack/ods-pipeline/README.md

 The [ODS Pipeline Introduction](/docs/introduction.adoc) describes what ODS pipeline is and how it works.
 It is important to understand this before looking at further documentation or any other repository content.

+ODS Pipeline is well suited for regulated development (e.g. medical device software development) and many trade-offs and design decisions have been made to support this.

 ## Documentation

 The documentation provided by ODS pipeline has three audiences: